-As of April 2, 2011 and December 25, 2010, the unrealized loss position of our non-marketable equity investments were not significant.
+As of October 1, 2011 and December 25, 2010, the unrealized loss position of our non-marketable equity investments was not significant.

-Our marketable equity method investment is our ownership interest in SMART Technologies, Inc. The fair value of our ownership interest in SMART was \$179 million based on the quoted closing stock price as of April 2, 2011 (\$167 million as of December 25, 2010).
+Our marketable equity method investment is our ownership interest in SMART Technologies, Inc. The fair value of our ownership interest in SMART was based on the quoted closing stock price as of October 1, 2011 and December 25, 2010.

-The carrying amount and fair value of loans receivable exclude \$685 million of loans measured and recorded at fair value as of April 2, 2011 (\$642 million as of December 25, 2010).
-The carrying amount and fair value of long-term debt exclude \$130 million of long-term debt measured and recorded at fair value as of April 2, 2011 (\$128 million as of December 25, 2010).
+The carrying amount and fair value of loans receivable exclude loans measured and recorded at a fair value of \$779 million as of October 1, 2011 (\$642 million as of December 25, 2010).
+The carrying amount and fair value of long-term debt exclude long-term debt measured and recorded at a fair value of \$129 million as of October 1, 2011 (\$128 million as of December 25, 2010).

 The fair value of our loans receivable is determined using a discounted cash flow model, with all significant inputs derived from or corroborated with observable market data.
-The fair value of our long-term debt takes into consideration variables such as credit-rating changes and interest rate changes.
-The credit quality of our loans receivable remains high, with credit ratings of BBB+/A2 or better as of April 2, 2011.
+The credit quality of our loans receivable remains high, with credit ratings of BBB+/A2 or better as of October 1, 2011.
+The fair value of our long-term debt is determined using third party market prices and discounted cash flow models that take into consideration variables such as credit-rating changes and interest rate changes.

 In addition to the financial instruments in the table above, we incurred a liability as result of entering into a long-term patent cross-license agreement with NVIDIA Corporation in January 2011.
 We agreed to make payments to NVIDIA over six years.
-For further information on the payment terms and recognition of licensed technology, see "Note 17: Identified Intangible Assets."
-As of April 2, 2011, the carrying amount of the liability arising from the agreement was \$1.1 billion and is classified within other accrued liabilities and other long-term liabilities, as applicable, on the consolidated condensed balance sheet.
+For further information on the payment terms and recognition of licensed technology intangible assets, see "Note 18: Identified Intangible Assets."
+As of October 1, 2011, the carrying amount of the liability arising from the agreement was \$1.2 billion and is classified within other accrued liabilities and other long-term liabilities, as applicable.
 The fair value of the liability arising from the NVIDIA cross-license agreement approximates the carrying amount.
 The fair value is determined using a discounted cash flow model, with all significant inputs derived from or corroborated with observable market data.

-Note 5: Trading Assets
+Note 6: Trading Assets

-Trading assets as of April 2, 2011 and December 25, 2010 were as follows:
+Trading assets as of October 1, 2011 and December 25, 2010 were as follows:

+Oct.
+1, Dec.
+25

-(In Millions) April 2, Dec.
-25, 2010
+(In Millions) 2011 2010

-Marketable debt instruments \$ 3,734 \$ 4,705
+Marketable debt instruments \$ 4,259 \$ 4,705

-Marketable equity securities 520 388
+Marketable equity securities 6 388

-Total trading assets \$ 4,254 \$ 5,093
+Total trading assets \$ 4,265 \$ 5,093

-Net gains on marketable debt instruments classified as trading assets still held at the reporting date were \$61 million in the first quarter of 2011 (net losses of \$85 million in the first quarter of 2010).
-Net losses on the related derivatives were \$50 million in the first quarter of 2011 (net gains of \$75 million in the first quarter of 2010).
+Net losses on marketable debt instruments classified as trading assets still held at the reporting date were \$89 million in the third quarter of 2011 and \$37 million in the first nine months of 2011 (net gains of \$154 million in the third quarter of 2010 and net losses of \$11 million in the first nine months of 2010).
+Net gains on the related derivatives were \$81 million in the third quarter of 2011 and \$42 million in the first nine months of 2011 (net losses of \$130 million in the third quarter of 2010 and net gains of \$4 million in the first nine months of 2010).

-Net gains on marketable equity securities classified as trading assets still held at the reporting date, excluding the impacts of the related derivatives, were \$144 million in the first quarter of 2011.
+Net losses on marketable equity securities classified as trading assets still held at the reporting date, excluding the impacts of the related derivatives, were insignificant in the third quarter of 2011 and in the first nine months of 2011 (net losses of \$129 million in the third quarter of 2010 and \$91 million in the first nine months of 2010).